New York City Police Department Auxiliary Police: Specialized Auxiliary Police units

 Harbor Unit: Officers patrol New York City's waterways.
 A marine background such as one obtained through the U.S. Coast Guard, military, or other marine background is required.

+Auxiliary Response Team: Established in 2024, officers in this unit are tasked with responding to rapid deployments such as creating presence in areas seeing a rise in crime.
+This unit only operates in Patrol Borough Manhattan North.

 Citywide Traffic Task Force (CTTF): Officers patrol in areas all over the city that need special attention and extra patrol.
 However, more typical of this unit is performing duty during special events such as concerts, marathons, parades, etc. to increase the police presence.
 They are involved in both vehicular and pedestrian traffic control.
 They do not confine themselves to one location or precinct.